AbhijeetKr09/AbhijeetKr09/README.md

 **RAG-Based Travel Itinerary Engine · Hack-Utsav 2024**

-Built a RAG pipeline for personalized travel itinerary generation using retrieval optimization and prompt tuning.
+I built a RAG pipeline using LangChain and ChromaDB for personalized travel itinerary generation.

+I tuned retrieval logic and prompts to improve relevance and coherence.

 `Python` `LangChain` `LLMs` `ChromaDB` `MongoDB`